-- Whisk up your eggs with a dash of milk, a pinch of salt, a couple turns on some fresh black pepper and if you feel adventurous, throw in some dried basil, oregano or whatever.
+- Whisk up your eggs with a dash of milk, a pinch of salt, a couple turns on some fresh black pepper, and if you feel adventurous, throw in some dried basil, oregano or whatever.
 Another cheap, awesome trick is, instead of the milk, whisk in a teaspoon of sour cream or crème fraiche.
 Freaking awesome!

 - Right, now get your skillet and fry up the bacon.
 You can crisp those suckers up in the microwave if you want, your choice.
 Once crispy, remove bacon from skillet and drain off the grease.
 If you feel decadent, don’t.
 It’s your heart.
 I drain off the grease and wipe the skillet (carefully!) with a paper towel so the residue of the bacon remains but none of the bad crap.

 - Now back to the skillet, on medium heat, melt your butter or heat your olive oil and then toss your mushrooms in.
 Get those good and soft, flipping them around.
 When they’re almost done, toss in the garlic.
-Don’t do the garlic first or with or you might burn it and burned garlic sucks.
+Don’t do the garlic first or you might burn it and burned garlic sucks.